J.D. Application Overview

 I am wondering how competitive my application might be.
 Can you provide me with a preliminary assessment of my likelihood of admission based upon my numerical credentials?

-At W&L Law, admissions decisions are more than a simple formulaic assessment.
-Our Admissions Committee does not use an admissions formula, and applicants are not ranked by any numerical index.
+At W&L Law, our Admissions Committee does not use an admissions formula, and applicants are not ranked by any numerical index.
 We consider undergraduate grades and transcripts, LSAT scores, recommendations, significant employment or post-graduate educational experience, extracurricular activities, special skills and talents, community service involvement and the personal statement.
 Consequently, due to the holistic nature of our review process, we are unable to provide any preliminary assessment of one's potential admissions decision or scholarship award without reviewing her complete file.
 LSAT score and/or GPA are simply not enough!
 Applicants interested in the numerical qualifications of the students we admit and those who choose to attend W&L Law are encouraged to review the statistical profile of our most recent admissions season (available in the ABA - LSAC Official Guide to ABA-Approved Law Schools) and the median qualifications of our most recent class.

 I am taking a later LSAT administration.
 How should I handle the submission of my application?